Alfresco/tutorials/docs/contract-management/smart-folders.md

 Smart Folders use so-called “Smart Folder Templates” to browse your content for parameters specified within these templates.
 It is worth noting that “Smart Folder” is only another Aspect, albeit an a little more complex one.
-In a “Smart Folder Template” you can also determine the Smart Folder Structure within the folder you assigned the Aspect to, which means you can create multiple Smart Folders within a single template.
+Also you can create multiple Smart Folders within a single template, enabling you to construct an entire structure in your physical folder.
 They do not, however, substitute physical folders as they are only a collection of documents gathered from different places in your site and they always need a physical folder to live in.

 <br />